yallport/sdc-EOgmaNeo/README.md

 ### Arduino and Breadboard ###

 The breadboard is used to multiplex the power and ground pins.
+The power cables connected are:

+- Arduino

+- Steering servo

+- Driving servo (back motor)

+The ground cables connected are:

+- Arduino

+- Steering servo

+- Driving servo (back motor)

+On the Arduino, here are the corresponding digital connections:

+Digital 2: Driving Servo

+Digital 3: Steering Servo

+If you want, you can change these in the [.ino file](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/self-driving%20car/drive/src/SDC_controller_norf.ino).

 ### Steam Controller ###